Neenah High School: Academics

 Before the 2019–2020 school year, NHS switched from a traditional daily schedule to a block schedule.
 Advanced Placement classes are offered at Neenah, and about 30 percent of students take an AP exam.

 Extracurricular activities

 Athletics

 Rockets athletic teams have a rivalry with nearby high school Kimberly.
 The Rockets' boys' basketball team finished second in Division I at the state basketball tournament in 2014.
+The team made three consecutive returns to the Division I state tournament in the 2020's, winning outright in 2022 against Brookfield Central, and losing in the first round to Arrowhead in 2023 and 2024.

+The Girls' Basketball team also took second in the Division I state tournament in 2024.

 The boys' cross country team won the state championship in 1963, and 2018.